What is the Chocolate Bhutlah?

-It sits at the pinnacle of the pepper scale, with the likes of the Trinidad Scorpion (1,200,000 – 2,000,000 SHU), Komodo Dragon (1,400,000 – 2,200,000 SHU), and Carolina Reaper (1,400,000 – 2,200,000 SHU).
-Though it doesn’t come near the potential heat of current unofficial upstarts like the Dragon’s Breath (~ 2,480,000 SHU max), and the Pepper X (~3,180,000 SHU).
+It sits at the pinnacle of the Scoville scale, with the likes of the Trinidad Scorpion (1,200,000 – 2,000,000 SHU), Komodo Dragon (1,400,000 – 2,200,000 SHU), and Carolina Reaper (1,400,000 – 2,200,000 SHU).
+However, it doesn’t come near the potential heat of current unofficial upstarts like the Dragon’s Breath (~ 2,480,000 SHU max), and the Pepper X (~3,180,000 SHU).

 It’s no surprise this pepper sits among the world’s hottest peppers as its roots, although a little murky, are super-hot studs.
 It’s a hybrid of a Bhut Jolokia (a.k.a. ghost pepper) and a 7 Pot Douglah (a.k.a. chocolate 7 Pot or chocolate douglah), hence the clever “Bhut-lah” name.
-Though there may be another pepper in the mix leading to its murky heritage.
+Though, there may be another pepper in the mix leading to its murky heritage.

 What does the Chocolate Bhutlah taste like?
-Look like?

 The Chocolate Bhutlah, like most super-hots, is sought out mainly for extreme hot sauces.
 Though, you can use both the fresh and dried pods to add heat to soups and stews (only a sliver – it goes a LONG way), as well as salsas.

 Where can you buy Chocolate Bhutlah?